-It is generally acknowledged in defamation law that non-pecuniary relief is more typical in the continental U.S. than in common law.92 However, various types of non-pecuniary remedies were proposed in the U.S. between the 1980s and 1990s.
-These proposals, put forward both by academics and lawmakers, focused on the introduction of declaratory judgement actions,93 enforced retractions94 or a combination of both.95 Significantly, court-ordered apologies did not appear on the spectrum, although this legal tool shows some account when an apology order is sought.
+It is generally acknowledged in defamation law that non-pecuniary relief is more typical in the continental U.S. than in common law.
+However, various types of non-pecuniary remedies were proposed in the U.S. between the 1980s and 1990s.
+These proposals, put forward both by academics and lawmakers, focused on the introduction of declaratory judgement actions, enforced retractions or a combination of both.
+Significantly, court-ordered apologies did not appear on the spectrum, although this legal tool shows some account when an apology order is sought.
 Carroll, supra note 18 at 346; Carroll, supra note 18 at 373.

-92 In the same sense, see Douglas W. Vick & Linda Macpherson, Anglicizing Defamation Law in the European Union, 36 VA.
+$^{92}\,$ In the same sense, see Douglas W. Vick & Linda Macpherson, Anglicizing Defamation Law in the European Union, 36 VA.
 J. INT'L L. 952.

-93 Such as the declaratory judgement action.
+&lt;sup>93 Such as the declaratory judgement action.
 Marc A. Franklin, Good Names and Bad Law: A Critique of Libel Law and a Proposal, 5 J. MEDIA L. & PRAC.
 91 (1984); see also Barett, supra note 9, at 110; Barbara Dill, Libel Law Doesn't Work, But Can It Be Fixe, in AT WHAT PRICE?
 LIBEL LAW AND FREEDOM OF THE PRESS 65 (Martin London & Barbara Dill. eds., 1993).
 See also the Schumer Bill (H.R.
 2846), a bill proposed by Representative Schumer.
 Moore, supra note 9, at 86.

-94 Such as the appropriate retraction, suggested by Marc A Franklin in 1992.
+&lt;sup>94 Such as the appropriate retraction, suggested by Marc A Franklin in 1992.
 Franklin, supra note 9, at 74.
 In 1993, there was the Uniform Correction or Clarification of Defamation Act, which required the plaintiff to request correction or clarification of a defamatory statement in order to maintain the right to sue for defamation.
 Unif.
 Correction or Clarification of Defamation Act, § 3, 12 U.L.A.
 291 (1993).

-95 Such as section 9-107 of the Model Communicative Torts Act (MCTA), which allowed a plaintiff to seek a declaratory judgement or a correction satisfactory to him.
+Such as section 9-107 of the Model Communicative Torts Act (MCTA), which allowed a plaintiff to seek a declaratory judgement or a correction satisfactory to him.
 Hulme & Sprenger, supra note 5, at 160.
 The Annenberg Libel Reform proposal, which echoed the call for a declaratory judgment and ascribed a powerful role to retraction.
 The vindication action, proposed by Hulme, which would constitute an adjunct to current defamation remedies and would be available, on an elective basis, to all plaintiffs.
 Hulme & Sprenger, supra note 5, at 153.

 deviant characteristics.
 Accordingly, this section sheds a light on the similarities and differences between court-ordered apologies and those other types of non-pecuniary relief.
 The overview is not exhaustive, as less-related remedies are left out of the scope of this analysis.
-This is the case for injunctions, which are invoked to enjoin further publication or spread of statements that have been judicially determined to be defamatory.96 The same goes for criminal sanctions.
-In most continental legal systems, if an editor, publisher or author is found guilty, he may be sentenced to a criminal fine payable to the State in addition to civil damages to the aggrieved party.97 Lastly, notwithstanding their uniqueness, mechanisms intertwining monetary and non-pecuniary relief, such as judicial orders (in Germany,98 Poland,99 South Africa,100 Switzerland,101 and Lichtenstein102) that require defendants to make a donation to a charitable or community purpose shall be disregarded.103
+This is the case for injunctions, which are invoked to enjoin further publication or spread of statements that have been judicially determined to be defamatory.
+He same goes for criminal sanctions.
+In most continental legal systems, if an editor, publisher or author is found guilty, he may be sentenced to a criminal fine payable to the State in addition to civil damages to the aggrieved party.
+Lastly, notwithstanding their uniqueness, mechanisms intertwining monetary and non-pecuniary relief, such as judicial orders (in Germany, Poland, Poland, South Africa, Switzerland, and Lichtenstein (in Germany, South Africa, Switzerland, and Lichtenstein or community purpose shall be disregarded.